Alliance Manchester Business School

 University of Edinburgh Business School

-Welcome to the Consumer Research with Social Impact SIG.
+Welcome to the Consumer Research with Impact for Society (CRIS) SIG.
 Our aim is to bring together consumer researchers working on socially impactful work.
 Academic consumer research that has social impact is becoming more visible, fuelled by the momentum of the Transformative Consumer Research movement, and changing measures of academic success, such as REF.
 Countries around the world face a range of pressing social issues where consumer researchers can contribute, for example, research that reveals ways to improve well-being for those who are in positions of vulnerability.
 The SIG will provide a forum for consumer researchers, teachers and practitioners who want to develop and share knowledge about the contextual areas in which social impact is demonstrated/claimed, the forms that social impact can take, and methodological and theoretical approaches to social impact.

 - To stimulate academic debate through the dissemination of research findings, theoretical contributions, and successful social impact business/third sector practices among members.